Through the Theory of Mind's Eye: Reading Minds with Multimodal Video Large Language Models: : V ideo T heory of M ind

-We show an example of ToM video frame retrieval to draw a distinction from that of traditional video frame retrieval.
+To illustrate the motivation and nature of the ToMLoc task, consider the following example scenario:

-\begin{example} Consider the scenario from the TinySocial dataset where Harry Potter is at the Weasley's home.
-In this scene, the father begins to scold the boys, and the task is to predict the boys' reaction.
-The question posed is: "How did the boys react when the father began to scold them?"
-The possible answers are: (A) The boys looked understandingly at each other and looked down in pretended embarrassment, (B) They got defensive, (C) They started crying and begging for forgiveness, and (D) They jumped up from the table and ran outside.
-The correct answer is (A). \end{example}
+\begin{example} \textbf{Scenario:} In the TinySocial dataset, Harry Potter visits the Weasleys’ home.
+The father begins scolding the boys, prompting the question: “How did the boys react when the father began to scold them?”
+Answer choices might include: (A) They exchanged knowing looks and pretended embarrassment, (B) They got defensive, (C) They begged for forgiveness, (D) They ran outside. \end{example}

-To correctly answer the ToM-probing question in Example~\ref{th:example}, a video LLM first needs to understand the first-order actions and attributes such the boys' looking at each other and looking down.
-It is also necessary to recognize facial expressions such as laughing and body language such as looking down indicating embarrassment.
-Furthermore, a seemingly trivial question belies a challenging two-hop ToM reasoning task.
-To arrive at "understandingly" and "pretended embarrassment," a model would need to understand the mental states of both Harry Potter and Ron Weaseley.
-In turn, the two boys had themselves understood the mental states of Arthur Weaseley, who is pretending to scold Ron for driving the flying car without permission.
-Without the key frame of the boys witnessing Molly hitting Arthur on the arm and causing him to change his question and demeanor, it would be impossible for humans and AI alike to answer this question.

-This example illustrates the necessity of the ToM localization task to being able to answer ToM-rich questions about a video.
-In contrast, traditional video retrieval is primarily focused on the alignment between video and text modalities is not concerned with modeling human mental states.

-To determine the most influential frame for answering this question, we apply our proposed frame relevance scoring method.
-Let \( F = \{f_1, f_2, \ldots, f_n\} \) be the sequence of frames in the video, and \( Q = \{q_1\} \) be the set of ToM questions pertaining to the scene.
-The relevance score function \( R(f_i, q_1) \) is defined to measure the alignment between the visual features in frame \( f_i \) and the mental state question \( q_1 \).